There are many IRA strategies and products that can be used to fund your IRA. Here is an overview.

 Access to Your Money When You Need It

-Once you're ready to take withdrawals from your IRA, you will pay income tax one ny earnings you've accrued and deductible contributions you've made.
+Once you're ready to take withdrawals from your IRA, you will pay income tax on any earnings you've accrued and deductible contributions you've made.
 If you are under age 59 1/2 when you withdraw IRA assets, you will also be subject to a 10% penalty unless you meet certain conditions.

-Penalty-free withdrawals under age 59 1/2 are available under the following conditions:
+Penalty-free withdrawals under age 59 1/2 are available under the following condition:

 - your disability (as defined by the Internal Revenue Code)

 Rollovers and Transfers

 You can transfer money from one existing Traditional IRA to another or from an employer-sponsored retirement plan to a Traditional IRA without tax liability.
 Consolidating assets in one IRA can offer a number of benefits, including reduced administration costs and a more cohesive investment strategy for your retirement.
 In addition, IRAs typically offer a much broader range of investment choices than employer-sponsored retirement plans, as well as greater flexibility in designating beneficiaries.

 A non-spouse beneficiary may rollover a deceased participant's eligible retirement plan amounts into an inherited IRA.
 The transfer must be a direct trustee-to-trustee transfer, directly from the plan administrator to the IRA.
 Prior to 2007, only a spouse beneficiary could rollover retirement plan proceeds.